 We only need to intensify our advocacy for the good prospect to become a reality faster.

 10. There is decreasing communal living among Nigerian family

 One of the structures that helped Nigerians cope with issues in the past was a communal lifestyle where people lived with extended family members.

-What we have currently is more of estates, fenced houses, and nuclear families.
-While this is increased standard of living, it will leave a gap open that used to be filled by these close social interactions.
+What we have currently is more estates, fenced houses, and nuclear families.
+While this is an increased standard of living, it will leave a gap open that used to be filled by these close social interactions.

 Children who are left to only electronic gadgets will need counselling to effectively blend into society than children who grew up in highly social communities.
-This signals positive prospect for guidance and counselling in Nigeria too.
+This signals a positive prospect for guidance and counselling in Nigeria too.